sstirlin/MSBX5420Spring2019/0601installspark/README.md

 ## Install HDFS and Spark cluster

-We're going to run proper HDFS and Spark clusters using docker because it is instructive to see the details of how the clusters are configured.
+We're going to run proper HDFS and Spark clusters (using docker).
+It is instructive to see the details of how the clusters are configured.

-In the VM start by downloading a cluster configuration file:
+I have created a cluster configuration that will make this whole thing easy.
+Start by downloading my cluster configuration:
 ```
 cd ~/work
 git clone https://github.com/sstirlin/docker-spark.git
 cd docker-spark
 ```

-Inside of here you will see a file named `docker-compose.yml`.
-You are welcome to open it up in `nano` and have a look.
-Basically, this file describes how to stand up a "real" Spark cluster (complete with a dedicated master node and a single worker node) and a "real" HDFS cluster (complete with a dedicated namenode and a single datanode).
+In this directory you will see a file named `docker-compose.yml`.

+If you are curious, go ahead and open it up in `nano`.
+Basically, this file describes how to stand up a "real" Spark cluster (with a dedicated master node and a single worker node) and a "real" HDFS cluster (with a dedicated namenode and a single datanode).
-We could easily add more Spark worker nodes and more HDFS datanodes, but the VM will be unhappy so let's not.

-When managing multiple docker containers as a cluster, the `docker-compose` command is extremely useful.
-Rather than running individual `docker run ...` commands for each container, you can just create a `docker-compose.yml` configuration file and let `docker-compose` do all of the hard work for you.
+Think of this file as replacing a bunch of individual `docker run ...` commands.
+We will use a helpful command called `docker-compose` to manage our little mini clusters for us.

 For now let's just pull down all the containers that we need:
 ```